kyma-project/kyma/components/compass-runtime-agent/README.md

 - **insecureConfigurationFetch** specifies whether to fetch the configuration with disabled TLS verification.
 The default value is `false`.
 - **uploadServiceUrl** is the URL of the upload service.
 By default, it is an empty string.

-The Compass Runtime Agent also uses the following environment variables:
+The Compass Runtime Agent uses these environment variables:
 - **DIRECTOR_URL**
 - **RUNTIME_ID**
 - **TENANT**